discolotus/toolcrate/docs/SETUP_README.md

 ## Support

-For issues with the setup script:
+For issues with the configuration generator:
-1. Run `./test_setup.sh` to verify functionality
+1. Run `./test_config_generator.sh` to verify functionality
-2. Check configuration with `python3 config_manager.py validate`
+2. Check configuration with `make config-validate`
 3. Review generated files in the `config/` directory
 4. Consult `config/README.md` for detailed configuration help